No Contact Is Really, Really Hard!

 He’s definitely right about that.

-How much pain should I be experiencing in no contact?
+How much pain should I feel during no contact?

-Anyone that has been in no contact will tell you that it gets easier.
-How much easier it gets depends on your self-esteem, receptiveness to pain, confidence and positive outlook, positive affirmations, emotional support, dating options, how you distribute your free time, and the information you receive about your ex.
+Anyone who went into no contact will tell you that it gets easier with time.
+How much easier it gets depends on your self-esteem, coping mechanisms, confidence, outlook on life, emotional support, dating options, what you do in your free time, and the information you receive about your ex.

-There are probably hundreds of factors related to your healing, but that’s not the point.
-The idea of no contact is to be selfish.
+There are probably hundreds of factors that affect your healing, but that’s not the point.
+The purpose of no contact is to be selfish—for your own recovery.
+You need to do what’s best for you and make self-care your top priority.

 The lessons people learn in no contact stick with them throughout their whole life.

-Not only do they learn to combat stress and anxiety better than ever before, but they also learn to love themselves first in a healthy manner.
+They not only learn to manage stress and anxiety more effectively, but also to love themselves in a healthy way.
+Relationship skills, healthy habits, and personal growth naturally follow.

-Anxiety and pain are the best incentives for personal growth as they allow dumpees to grow in just about any field they lack in.
+Anyway, anxiety and pain are the best incentives for personal growth as they allow dumpees to grow in just about any field.
+Goals and accomplishments that might normally take months or years, many dumpees achieve in a fraction of the time.

-Some of the things people achieve in no contact are:
+Some of the things people achieve during no contact include:

 In no contact, the impossible becomes possible.